 - W index > 1.95 is indicative of dystopia canthorum.

 Genetic sequencing of the PAX3 gene for mutations causing Waardenburg syndrome may be performed as part of genetic counselling of family members.
 Prenatal testing for PAX3 mutations is possible by chorionic villus sampling or amniocentesis, but is rarely done due to the clinical variation found within Waardenburg syndrome and the mutation will not indicate which clinical features will be present or their severity.

 As Waardenburg syndrome is a genetic disease there is no curative treatment.
 Genetic counselling may be helpful for affected patients who want to start a family.

 - Audiology examinations should be performed for children with suspected Waardenburg syndrome to evaluate them for deafness.
 Hearing aids or cochlear implants may be needed.

 - Patients with Hirschsprung syndrome may require surgery to remove the affected segment of bowel.

-- Hypopigmented patches of skin are more susceptible to sun damage, so sun protection is important.
+- Unpigmented patches of skin are more susceptible to sun damage, so sun protection is important.

 What is the outcome for Waardenburg syndrome?

-Waardenburg syndrome is a chronic condition and the features will remain throughout life.
+The clinical features of Waardenburg syndrome are stable and the features will remain throughout life.
 Life expectancy is normal.